korawichkavee/12740-Ridecomfort-Pittsburgh/README.md

   3. Scooter/bike

 For each measured aspect and mode of transportation, we will analyze and compare obtained values to determine the comfort levels of each ride.

+# Sensors
+We will use the following sensors to measure data:
+  1. Vibration sensor to measure vibrations/accelerations.
+  2. Sound detection sensor to measure the noise of the vehicle.
+  3. Temperature and humidity sensor to measure temperature and humidity.
+We will fix our sensors to each vehicle while in motion and take samples.

+# Progress

+# Methods

+# Experiment and Results

+# Discussion